NLnetLabs/routinator/doc/manual/source/threat-model.rst

 An adversary who compromises a resource holder's key material could:

-* Sign valid statements that will then be successfully validated and included in the payload data to routers.
+* sign valid statements that will then be successfully validated and included in the payload data to routers.
 This includes the ability to hijack a prefix or invalidate a genuine announcement.

 .. rubric:: Footnotes
 .. [#f1] Based on the `threat model for restic <https://github.com/restic/restic/blob/master/doc/design.rst#threat-model>`_.